A Brief History of Everyone's Favorite Staple, The Hoodie

 [Run DMC, 1980s // photo: Dave Hogan]

-Ladies were beginning to embrace the hoodie around this time too thanks to designer Norma Kamali.
+Ladies were beginning to embrace the hoodie around this time too, thanks to designer Norma Kamali.
 She’s credited as bringing athletic fabrics to the forefront of fashion during the late 1970s and early ‘80s.
 Then it was dubbed Locker Room Chic.
-Now you hear terms lobbed around like playwear, athleisure and — most commonly— sports apparel.
+Now you hear terms lobbed around like playwear, athleisure and, most commonl, sports apparel.

 “It's about comfort and how you feel, and I don't think there should be a line between activewear and ready-to-wear,” Kamali told Vogue in 2014.
 “If you're dressed like you're going to work out all the time, you're more physical with your body.”

-Surprisingly, the term “hoodie” wasn’t even used until the 1990s.
-This is the decade that it became more widespread, already having its teeth in underground scenes like punk rock, skateboarding and hip-hop.
-This is a decade known for apathetic teens leaving the casual attire long behind and replaced it with a grungy “I’m out of the house, what more do you want from me?” look.
+Surprisingly, the term “hoodie” wasn’t used until after its popularity grew enormously, sometime in the early 1990s.
+This is the decade that hooded sweatshirts became widespread, already having its teeth in underground scenes like punk rock, skateboarding and hip-hop — apathetic teens leaving the casual attire long behind and replacing it with a grungy “I’m out of the house, what more do you want from me?” look.

 This is worth noting because high end designers were heavily, uh, “inspired” by street culture of the time.
 Tommy Hilfiger and Ralph Lauren took interest early on and began putting hoodies in high end runway shows and producing them en masses for department stores.
 Extreme sports were at their zenith, too, and many smaller brands like Alien Workshop, Thrasher, Vans and Blind (amongst many more) flooded the market with the easy-to-wear, hardly-ever-need-to-wash pullovers.

 Of course, because of its antisocial connotations and adoption by minority communities, a type of public relations warfare came to play with authorities — both Democrats and Republicans — labeling the hoodie as gang-related or “thug” apparel.
-For decades stoner comedies typecasted the vibe as a lazy trope, and it didn’t help that a widespread perp poster of the Unabomber showed an aviator-clad maniac with a hood pulled over his head in the 1980s.
+For decades, stoner comedies typecasted the vibe as a lazy trope, and it didn’t help that a widespread perp poster of the Unabomber showed an aviator-clad maniac with a hood pulled over his head, further posturing the look with criminal behavior.

-This shallow interpretation of individualistic culture comes to an impasse years later when 17 year old Trayvon Martin was stalked and killed by someone claiming to be a neighborhood watch in February of 2012.
-On the phone, his killer noted that the young man looked like a “suspicious guy” because he was out late at night wearing “a dark hoodie, a gray hoodie.”
+This shallow interpretation of individualistic culture comes to an impasse years later when 17-year-old Trayvon Martin is stalked and killed by a vigilante claiming to be a Neighborhood Watch authority in February of 2012.
+On the phone, Martin's killer notes that the young man looks like a “suspicious guy” because he is out late at night wearing “a dark hoodie, a gray hoodie.”